What was life like 2,000 years ago in what is now the Puget Sound region of Washington State?

 Hunters and Gatherers: These early people never developed a system of agriculture.
 They did not need to.
 They built their villages along the ocean shores, rivers, and streams, where food was plentiful.

-You can see why other Indian tribes, who struggling to survive in other parts of the country, would consider the Puget Sound Indians "rich"!
+You can see why other Native Americans, who were struggling to survive in other parts of the country, would consider the Puget Sound people "rich"!

 Cedar Trees: Added to the abundance of food was the abundance of cedar trees.
 They used cedar trees to build plank homes and sturdy canoes.
 Softened cedar bark was used to make shoes, clothing, blankets, and toweling.
 Their art was incredible.
 Using cedar, they carved everything from masks to totem poles to cooking utensils.